ayrtonm/psx-sdk-rs/patches/README.md

 # Rustc build instructions

-The `nightlier` feature enables 8 and 16-bit atomics, but requires patching LLVM and the rust compiler.
+The `nightlier` feature enables 8 and 16-bit atomics, but requires patching LLVM.
 Building the compiler is computationally expensive, so it may take quite a bit of time.
 See the [system requirements](https://rustc-dev-guide.rust-lang.org/getting-started.html#system-requirements) for building the rust compiler for more specifics.

 ## Building the compiler